fbamuse/boilerplate/source/DS_blogpost.md

 ## What is most popular Database ?
 I'm not familiar with Databese.
 I know that MySQL and PostgreSQL are major.
-I recently learned about the power of the Columner database.
-This is Yandex's ClickHouse (https://clickhouse.tech/).

-Very lightweight and fast.
-It is indispensable for handling big data.
+I recently learned about the power of the Columnar database.This is Yandex's ClickHouse (https://clickhouse.tech/).
+It's very light and fast.
+Such database is indispensable for handling big data.
 There are various databases, each of which has its advantages and disadvantages.
 It's difficult to decide which database to choose.
 The columnar database Cassandra is also fast, isn't it? there are many technologies that Database does not know. let's study...